Nerves, excitement, tears mark first day of school

 Standing outside Park Elementary School, Cooper Castle watched kids scuttle past and through the front doors.

-He shuffled his weight from one foot to another — nervous yet excited for his first day of school.
+He shifted his weight from one foot to another — nervous yet excited for his first day of school.

 His parents, David and Erin, stood on either side of him, doing the same.